-- If the climate changes, how is it possible to quantify changes in constraints or water stability in forest stands?
+- As the climate changes, how is it possible to quantify the changes in soil water deficit to which forest stands will be submitted?

 Related to canopy type:

-- What is the difference in the water consumption for deciduous and coniferous forest stands?
+- What is the difference in the water consumption for deciduous and evergreen forest stands?

 - What is the difference in water consumption between trees and the herbaceous sub-layer?

 - How does this consumption change throughout the year?

 - For a given climatic year, how do differences in the soil properties induce differences in a stand’s water stress levels?